 When comparing Mozilla Thunderbird vs Alpine, the Slant community recommends Mozilla Thunderbird for most people.
-In the question“What are the best Linux email clients?”
-Mozilla Thunderbird is ranked 1st while Alpine is ranked 8th.
+In the question“What are the best native e-mail clients for Linux?”
+Mozilla Thunderbird is ranked 1st while Alpine is ranked 9th.

 Ranked in these QuestionsQuestion Ranking